VMawson/Data_Science_Tutorials/README.md

 **Soon to be uploaded-**

-Visulisation techniques, Regression- categorical variables, Bayesian methods, Classification .
+Regression- categorical variables, Bayesian methods, Classification .